UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/gravity.md

 r = \frac{ml^2/k}{1 + \sqrt{1 + 2Eml^2/k^2} \cos(\theta - \theta_0)}.
 ```

-Now compare this to the equivalent orbital trajectory given by equations {eq}`eq:conicsecn` and {eq}`eq:uorbit` (as before we can set $\theta_0 = 0$ to be the angle corresponding to the periapsis of the orbit).
+Now compare this to the equivalent orbital trajectory given by equations Equation {eq}`eq:conicsecn` and Equation {eq}`eq:uorbit` (as before we can set $\theta_0 = 0$ to be the angle corresponding to the periapsis of the orbit).
 We observe that the eccentricity is given by:

 ```{math}
 \epsilon = \sqrt{1 + \frac{2Eml^2}{k^2}}.
 ```

-We also note, from the numerator of {eq}`eq:rvsthetaenergy`, that we can identify:
+We also note, from the numerator of Equation {eq}`eq:rvsthetaenergy`, that we can identify:

 ```{math}
 a(1 - \epsilon^2) = \frac{ml^2}{k}, \\